python/cpython/Doc/library/datetime.rst

 ``time.strptime``.

-For :class:`.time` objects, the format codes for year, month, and day should not be used, as :class:`time` objects have no such values.
+For :class:`.time` objects, the format codes for year, month, and day should not be used, as :class:`!time` objects have no such values.
 If they're used anyway, ``1900`` is substituted for the year, and ``1`` for the month and day.

 For :class:`date` objects, the format codes for hours, minutes, seconds, and